 Insufficient enzyme production lies at the heart of many health problems in America.
 Did you know digestive problems alone cost Americans $50 billion each year.
 It is a sad fact that over 90% of the food Americans buy is processed food.
 And let’s not forget the American diet is high in cooked, processed, and sugary foods.
 Not to mention our overuse of pharmaceutical drugs such as antibiotics.
 All of these things deplete your body’s ability to make enzymes.
 This can lead to a host of health problems.
 They include digestive problems, reproductive problems, chronic pain, headaches, fatigue, diabetes, low energy, mood disorders, osteoporosis and even fibromyalgia. and that’s just to name a few.

 Have you increased your intake of raw foods?
 Do you still suffer from chronic ailments?
-If so, give us a call and set up a consultation.
-We will take the time to sit down and talk with you about your suffering.
-We will even do some preliminary testing to determine if you are a good candidate for care.
-If you’re not, we will make every effort to find an appropriate referral.
+If so, you can contact us one of several ways to set up a consultation.
+You can reach us on the web, stop by our office in Redmond, WA, or call us at 425-868-0120.
+Then I will personally sit down with you and talk about your suffering and how it affects your life.
+I will even do some preliminary testing as well as Bio Impedance Analysis (BIA).
+In fact did you know that both NASA and Cancer Treatment Centers of America rely on BIA?
+These tests help me determine if you are a good candidate for care.
+If you’re not, we’ll make every effort to provide the proper referral.

 After many years of clinical practice, Dr. Marrone has forged a remarkable career as a practitioner, educator and lecturer.
 His extensive knowledge of functional enzyme nutrition has made him a much sought after practitioner.
 If you are suffering from health problems that nobody seems to have the answer to, or are sick and tired of the revolving door approach of modern medicine, give Dr. Marrone a call to set up a consultation.